matbeyo/AppVideoGames/README.md

-# VideoGamesApp
+# AppVideoGames

-VideoGamesApp is an Android application that helps users discover and track video games.
+this is an Android application that helps users discover and track video games.
 The app integrates with the RAWG Video Games Database API to provide up-to-date information about games, including new releases, different genres, and detailed game information.

 ## Demo